-Most people feel fine but occasionally you may find yourself shaking as though you are very cold.
+Most people feel fine, but occasionally you may find yourself shaking as though you are very cold.
 This is quite common and soon stops.
-Some patients may have a sore throat and dry lips, possibly because of the presence of the breathing tube.
+Some patients may have a painful throat and dry lips, possibly because of the presence of the breathing tube during anaesthesia.
 This usually clears up after a day or two.
 Rarely you may experience some muscle aches.
 These are most common across the shoulders and neck and may last for a few days.
-Ways of treating pain is discussed elsewhere in this pamphlet.
+Ways of treating pain is discussed elsewhere on this page.

-You may feel sick or vomit after operations although this is less likely with modern anaesthetics than in the past.
-Please let the anaesthetist know if this has been a problem for you before.
-We can take steps to reduce the chances of it happening, or treat it if it does.
+You may feel nauseous or vomit after operations, although this is less likely with modern anaesthetics.
+Please inform the anaesthetist if this has been a problem for you before so that steps can be taken to reduce the chances of it happening, or treat it if it occurs.

 Some people experience tiredness after an anaesthetic that may last several days.
-We will try to relieve any discomfort you may have.
+Your anaesthetist will try to relieve any discomfort you may have.
 You might be repositioned before the onset of surgery.
 We take great care with positioning, and use padding for all pressure points.
-However, now and then patients have body aches from being in the same position for a long time.
+However, on occasion patients have body aches from being in the same position for a long time.

 After the operation

-After the operation you will be moved, to a Recovery Room for your condition to be monitored.
-The 'drip' is not usually needed for any longer than about 24 hours after the operation.
-Your scar will naturally be quite painful at first; initially you may be given injections to ease the pain (or a PCA - see the section in this pamphlet); when the pain has lessened tablets can be given.
-Your surgery will be discussed with you on the ward by the surgical team.
+After the operation you will be moved to a recovery room where your condition will be monitored.
+The drip is not usually needed for any longer than about 24 hours after the operation.
+Your operation site may be quite painful at first and initially you may be given injections to ease the pain (or a PCA - see the section on this page); when the pain has lessened, tablets can be given.
+Your surgery may be discussed with you in the ward by the surgical team.